jianyangg/SyncUp/README.md

 - In the account page, users can sign out or request calendar synchronization with Google.
 Please note that our MVP has only implemented integrations with Google Calendar API, so syncing will only work if you are signed in with a Google account and have granted SyncUp permissions to access and modify your calendar data.

+- Users can also communicate with their group members using the chat feature to facilitate collaboration.

-*Note: For a more comprehensive demonstration, refer to our [video.](https://drive.google.com/file/d/10Npgv57ZQIYjrvMyE_42bKH9e9bbuplT/view?usp=drive_link)*
+*Note: For a more comprehensive demonstration, refer to our [video.](https://drive.google.com/file/d/1LGc6AX2wE4CcYYqdPj-0h5DyKWJsg-KK/view)*

 ## Testing: